edouard-lopez/mast/README.md

 ### Creating SSH Key

-Create SSH keys pair on client to allow friction-less connection to the server.
+Create SSH keys pair on infrastructure to allow friction-less connection to the customer's node.

 ```bash
 make create-ssh-key